superfaceai/cli/README.md

 ## `superface publish PATH`

 Uploads map/profile/provider to Store.
-Published file must be locally linked in super.json
+Published file must be locally linked in super.json.
+This command runs Check and Lint internaly to ensure quality

 ```
 USAGE